Where we left off

 - Unlike arrays, list nodes need to be allocated one at a time

-head = new Node; // allocate a new node on the heap head->data = 7; // assign its value head->next = NULL; // point to the next one in the list
+head = new Node; // allocate a new node on the heap head->data = 7; // assign its value head->next = NULL; // point to the next one in the list - The last node of the list should always point to

-- This is now a singleton list, where the start and end are the same item
+NULL - This is now a singleton list, where the start and end are the same item

 - We can add another item to the end by allocating the

-pointer:head->next = new Node; head->next->data = 10; head->next->next = NULL;
+nextpointer:head->next = new Node; head->next->data = 10; head->next->next = NULL;

 Adding to the front